Please take a moment to see how the soap is made in France:

 In 2003, the DGCCRF, France’s Competition Council, approved regulations concerning the name “Savon de Marseille”.
-There is an interprofessional code which forbid to call Marseille soap, a product made with soaps noodles manufactured with a different method in South-East Asia.
+There is an interprofessional code which forbids to call Marseille soap, a product made with soaps noodles manufactured with a different method in South-East Asia.

-The commitment of the french factory:
+The commitment of the French factory:

 Are part of the sustainable development with a strong commitment to:

 Quality and security of the products :

 - Our products comply with the regulations currently in force regarding the placing on the market of cosmetic products (Regulation 1223/2009 CE).

 - Our products are subject to rigorous quality checks at all stages of manufacture.